atkinsonm/atkinsonm.github.io/index.md

 I've helped organizations save money by moving to the cloud and understanding cloud pricing and procurement.
 I've shortened software release time by employing DevOps principles.
 I've helped organizations do things in the cloud they could never do before by taking advantage of best-in-breed technology while implementing industry-leading principles and best practices.

-Outside of work, I enjoy agility training with my 2 old Australian Shepherds, playing RPG and racing video games, and patronizing my local watering hole.
+Outside of work, I enjoy agility training with my 2 Australian Shepherds, playing RPG and racing video games, and patronizing my local watering hole.

 # Professional Profile